 Spelling

-Almost all post world-war text-editors have Spelling and Grammar checks, please use it.
+Almost all post-world-war text-editors have Spelling and Grammar checks, please use it.

 Do Something

-Focus on Industry experience, specially the one you’re applying for.
+Focus on Industry experience, especially the one you’re applying for.
 Do something, program a demo, build a site.
-We seriously don’t care if you were a genius in your 10th, 12th and you topped in every knitting competition, made the best gazaar-ka-halwa or ran the fastest in your school’s marathon.
-Please let us know you tried doing something outside of your monotonic academic pseudo-projects.
+We seriously don’t care if you were a genius in your 10th, 12th and you topped in every knitting competition, made the best curry

 Subject